 We couldn’t find any downsides for this machine

 Saving money is important, and the Sowtech 4-cup espresso maker and cappuccino machine is here to guard your pocket with the lowest price on this list.
-Other than that, this espresso machine offers you nice espresso which it makes with the help of its 3.5-bar pressure pump and the temperature control function.
+This machine, is, in fact, one of the best espresso machines on our list of best espresso machines under $100 as well.
+Such being the case, you can expect the Sowtech to make you a nice espresso with the help of its 3.5-bar pressure pump and the temperature control function available.
 After it’s brewed, the espresso will start to extract not too fast and not to slow into the coffee carafe that comes together with the machine.
 This carafe has a water level scale so that you always know how many cups of espresso you currently have in the glass container.